cecton/blog/content/posts/rust-and-arduino-part2.md

 ------------

 After reading the [part 1]({{< ref "rust-and-arduino-part1" >}}), our
-adventurers decided to go to the part 2 to see how the hell she managed to display pixels on an OLED screen.
+adventurers decided to go to part 2 to see how the hell they managed to display pixels on an OLED screen.

 Serial communication
 --------------------